Old Victorian Bulldogs

 Maintenance:

-The Old Victorian Bulldogs is easy to groom with only a few needs.
-Brushing should be done even though their coat is smooth and sleek; frequent brushing or combing is necessary.
-Also important is cleaning their face wrinkles with a damp cloth every day.
-Exercise is also needed every day; the best form of exercise for this breed is a good walk.
+The Old Victorian Bulldog is relatively easy to groom, requiring only a few maintenance tasks.
+Although their coat is smooth and sleek, regular brushing or combing is important to keep it in good condition.
+Additionally, their face wrinkles should be cleaned daily with a damp cloth to maintain hygiene.
+Daily exercise is also essential, and a good walk is the best form of physical activity for this breed.

 Ideal Environment